Luvishable/LEETCODE-SOLUTIONS/README.md

 In this repo, I solved some leetcode questions.
 I will be appreciated for any kind of feedback.

 The repo is being updated regularly by me.
-- If you are a beginner to solving algorithm questions, I recommend you to take a look.
+- if you are a beginner to solving algorithm questions, I recommend you to take a look.
 - elif you are not beginner and you are a programmer help me optimize the solutions and/or improve the code quality :)